 AUTHORISATION OF FUNDING

-In case you intend to submit a proposal for a Thematic Call and your company/ organisation resides in another country, you are encouraged to contact your National Delegation.
+In case you intend to submit a proposal and your company/organisation resides in another country, you need to contact your National Delegation as soon as possible.

 Kick-start Activities resulting from thematic calls are funded at 75% by the Agency for a maximum amount of €60K per contract.